This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 From Koufoseratsia the road worsens and the views over the green hills towards the cape and the small Venetiko island open up.
 For passionate hikers, this is a good spot to park the car and continue on foot.
 My boyfriend managed to drive all the way down to the sea without an issue (the way up was another story) but I choose to walk and loved it.
 There is just something so relaxing in walking through the hot Greek countryside filled with the smells of thyme and oregano and the never-stopping songs of τζιτζίκια.

 Just before the end, the road splits into two.
 The left branch leads down to the sea while the right climbs up to something like a viewpoint.
-There is a rocky beach at the end of the road but its filled with garbages washed out by the sea.
+There is a rocky beach at the end of the road but it is filled with garbages washed out by the sea.
 The water is pretty cold, too at this point and there is a reason for that.
 Behind the small islands offshore hides the deepest point of the Mediterranean Sea dropping more than 5000m deep!

 If you are feeling curious (like me) or enjoy scanning through random plastic stuff scattered along the beach (like my boyfriend) follow the shore all the way to the end.
 There is a smaller rocky beach there surrounded by tall cliffs with very “castaway on an uninhabited island” feel.

 Heading back we passed a sign for the Tsapi Beach (4km) about halfway between Akrotirio and Kalamaki.
-This seemed as a great shortcut as we wanted to visit Tsapi anyway.
+This seemed like a great shortcut as we wanted to visit Tsapi anyway.
 Too late we realized how bad the road was and spent the next half an hour maneuvering among the potholes, bumps, and rocks.
 Downhill, this was a manageable task.
-However, I wouldn’t want to try the other way around and definitely not in a bad weather.
+However, I wouldn’t want to try the other way around and definitely not in bad weather.